SURFING BEGINNINGS >

 Hawaii was my first stand-up wave, but my wave riding extended more than a decade prior, when with a surfer-tour guide, I bodyboarded with classmates off the coast of northern Chile.
 I wasn't even trying to catch a way (nor did I know what catching on entailed).
 I was simply flailing around on a body board and suddenly, I was being propelled forward by the forces of the sea.
 I left with a scratched up chest, badly sunburned shoulders, and a memory of something resembling flying.

-My summary: ocean water is kinder to your skin and bones than downhill grades of asphalt on hot Tennessee summers.
+Comparing skateboarding to its progenitor, surfing: ocean water is kinder to your skin & bones than downhill grades of hot asphalt on humid Tennessee summers.

 SURFING ADVENTURES (TO USE A STRONG WORD) ARE CHRONICLED ON MY TUMBLR PAGE >